Kelowna Chiefs

-The Kelowna Chiefs are a junior "B" ice hockey team based in Kelowna, British Columbia, Canada.
+The Kelowna Chiefs are a Junior 'A' ice hockey team based in Kelowna, British Columbia, Canada.
 They are members of the Bill Ohlhausen Division of the Okanagan/Shuswap Conference of the Kootenay International Junior Hockey League (KIJHL).
 They play their home games at Rutland Arena.

 History

 Chase

 The Chiefs were founded as the Chase Chiefs in 2007.
 They did not qualify for the playoffs in their opening season, finishing with a record of 26-20-5.
 The following year, they finished 25-23-4, qualifying for the playoffs, where they lost in the second round to the Sicamous Eagles.
 In the 2009-10 season, they finished with a record of 26-20-4, finishing third in the Okanagan Division.
 They defeated the Kamloops Storm in the opening round, 3-1, before bowing out to Revelstoke in the second.
 The 2009-10 season marked the end of the Chase Chiefs, however, as the franchise relocated to Rutland, in Kelowna for the 2010-11 season.
 In three seasons, the Chase Chiefs compiled a total record of 77-63-13.
 They were last coached by Brad Fox before the relocation.
 However, the town of Chase was awarded an expansion franchise for the KIJHL in 2011-12, only a year after the departure of the Chiefs.
 The Chase Heat joined the league along with the Summerland Steam in 2011-12.